Generic Name: Methylphenidate Chewable Tablets (meth il FEN i date)

 Brand Name: Methylin

-- This medicine may be habit-forming.
-Use Methylin (methylphenidate chewable tablets) as you were told by your doctor.
-Tell your doctor if you have a history of drug or alcohol abuse.
-Misuse of Methylin (methylphenidate chewable tablets) may cause it to not work as well.
-Mood or behavior changes may also happen.
+- This medicine has a risk of abuse and misuse.
+Use Methylin (methylphenidate chewable tablets) only as you were told by your doctor.
+Tell your doctor if you have ever abused or been addicted to any drugs or alcohol.

 Uses of Methylin:

 - It is used to treat attention deficit problems with hyperactivity.